jmetev1/petroTwitter/reading/index.md

 At this point you might notice that your app appears to be working correctly but you might be having a hard time getting your tests to pass.
 If you made use of `$scope` in your controller you are making use of an outdated AngularJS design pattern.

 AngularJS strongly recommends the use of `controllerAs` along with `bindToController` when building directives.
 This technique allows you to reference the scope from with your view templates explicitly, using the name you supply, instead of the commonly misused "implied binding" technique (which is often viewed as mysterious).
-You can read [this guide](https://blog.thoughtram.io/angularjs/2015/01/02/exploring-angular-1.3-bindToController.html) to learn more about `controllerAs` and why this is the preferred syntax.
+It is highly recommended that you take the time to read [this guide](https://blog.thoughtram.io/angularjs/2015/01/02/exploring-angular-1.3-bindToController.html) to learn more about `controllerAs` and why this is the preferred syntax.

 - [ ] Modify your directive to make use of the `controllerAs` syntax.
 In order to pass the tests, you must call your scope variable `ctrl`.
 If you are unable to make this work, you may optionally remove the reference to `ctrl` from the tests.